Cause of Death (video game): Development

 Some of the choices made by the writing staff have led to backlash by the audience.
 In particular, the Blaise-Jeremy pairing was seen as controversial to some, arguing that it is unrealistic and unwarranted, so the writers explained the rationale behind it: "There's something significant in looking at how opposites attract.
 You see it in real life all the time.
 Nice girls date jerks.
 Straight-laced guys go after free-spirited girls.
 Sometimes we're secretly looking for that person who will push us beyond what we're comfortable with...The BlaiseBird thing is all so refreshingly simple.
 I think Blaise was fed up with drama and just went for something she wanted, for better or for worse.
 Everyone else's love life on CoD is so pained and complex, so it's nice to have a romance that is so unromantic".

 Writers for the series include Winchester, Georgia, Doc, Lily, Rasputin among others.
 They are hired due to certain talents while they stay away from other areas.
 For example, in the wedding episodes between Natara and Oscar, Winchester's role consisted on planning the "wedding-themed violence" in the action scenes, while Lily did some of the more "grace[ful]" writing.
-The Maltara kiss at the end of the episode was a tough moment to write that went through many drafts, as it was an integral "exciting" turning-point of the series.
+The kiss between Natara and Mal at the end of the episode was a tough moment to write that went through many drafts, as it was an integral "exciting" turning-point of the series.
 While "originally, it was a smaller, more subdued moment, just very warm, and honest, and intimate", teammate Rasputin argued "No. People have been waiting for this for ten volumes.
 This moment needs to be much, much bigger", so he added "more description, way more emotion [and] a gentle rain".

 The game has both a frequently-updated Facebook account and a Twitter account in order to provide information about upcoming episode and other information related to Cause of Death or Surviving High School.
 Surviving High School (EA), Cause of Death (EA), High School Story (Pixelberry) set a rare track record of three games by the same development team entering the top 25 grossing chart.

 After over 3 1/2 years and 170+ pieces of content (much of which now is available as a bundle pack), the series ended in July 2014, and its finale announced the app will be removed from the App Store sometime.
 Just two months after game's finale was released, the game was completely removed from the app store.